 Users belong to accounts (organisations).
-Each user is defined by their email address and may belong to multiple accounts.
+Each user and user profile is defined by their email address and may belong to multiple accounts.
 You use the same credentials to access all your Mailtrap accounts.

 User Profile Management

-You can associate a different email address with your account manually, in case you need a complete transfer of your Mailtrap user to another user.
+And you can associate a different email address with your account manually, in case you need to transfer your Mailtrap user profile to another person.

-To delete a user associated with a particular account, click on your account name and choose My Profile.
+Click on your account name or email address and choose My Profile.

-If you still have problems, send us an email with your request at email@example.com.
+If you have problems deleting your Mailtrap user profile, send us an email with your request at email@example.com.

-When you delete an account, your Mailtrap user is not deleted and you can create a new account.
+When you delete just your account, your Mailtrap user profile isn't deleted and you can create a new account.
 This is the only available thing to do when you don’t own or don’t belong to any account.